Celtics–Lakers rivalry: 1990s: Lull and rebuilding

-During the 1990s, the rivalry died down.
-Only the Lakers made an appearance in the NBA Finals that decade, losing the 1991 NBA Finals to Michael Jordan and the Chicago Bulls, the first championship in the Bulls' dynasty.
-This would prove to be a defining moment of the NBA, a changing of the old guard as the Lakers and Celtics fell into mediocrity, while the Bulls won six titles led by Jordan, Scottie Pippen and coach Phil Jackson, who would cement their respective reputations as the greatest player and coach in NBA history.
-Both teams also faced set backs in the form of personal misfortune.
+During the 1990s, only the Lakers made an appearance in the NBA Finals, losing to Michael Jordan and the Chicago Bulls in 1991, the first championship in the Bulls' dynasty.
+This would prove to be a defining moment of the NBA, a changing of the old guard as the Lakers and Celtics fell into mediocrity, while the Bulls won six titles led by Jordan and coach Phil Jackson, who would cement their respective reputations as the greatest player and coach in NBA history.
+Both teams also faced setbacks in the form of personal misfortune.
 On November 7, 1991, Johnson announced he had tested positive for HIV and would retire immediately.
 Celtics star Reggie Lewis died of a heart attack in his prime in 1993, further marring the team in tragedy since second overall pick Len Bias died of a drug overdose two days after he was drafted in 1986.
 In 1994, neither the Lakers nor the Celtics made the playoffs, marking the first time in the history of the NBA that both teams missed the playoffs in the same season.

 However, the Lakers began the rebuilding process in 1996 by trading for Kobe Bryant, who was drafted from high school that year by the Charlotte Hornets.
 That same year, the Lakers signed Shaquille O'Neal.
 Meanwhile, in 1998, the Celtics drafted Paul Pierce, a native of Inglewood, California who had grown up as a Lakers fan.
 The following year, in 1999, Phil Jackson joined the Lakers as head coach.